EPCCed/eidf-docs/docs/services/s3/tutorial.md

 export AWS_DEFAULT_REGION=us-east-1
 ```

-If you are using the EIDF S3 service from within an EIDF [Confidential Data Workspace](../confidentialdataworkspace/index.md), define the following environment variable with the path to the web proxy certificate bundle:
+If you are using the EIDF S3 Service from within an [EIDF Confidential Data Workspace](../confidentialdataworkspace/index.md), define the following environment variable with the path to the web proxy certificate bundle:

 ```bash
 export AWS_CA_BUNDLE=/usr/local/share/ca-certificates/extra/squid_proxyCA.crt